wjzhengsh/blockchain/howto/ibp-console-identities.md

 You can add an admin identity to your wallet when you [create your organization MSP](/docs/services/blockchain/howto/ibp-console-organizations.html#console-organizations-create-msp).
 A CA managed by the console can also add an identity to your wallet during the [enrollment process](/docs/services/blockchain/howto/ibp-console-identities.html#ibp-console-identities-enroll).

 You can use the **Add identity** button on the overview screen to import an identity directly into the wallet.
-Clicking this button will open up a side panel that allows you to add an identity's public and private key pair.
+Clicking this button will open up a side panel that allows you to add an identity's signing certificate and private key.
 - **Name:** Enter an identity name that is used for your reference only.
-- **Certificate:** Upload a file that contains the identity's public key (in base64 or PEM format) that you generated by using your CA.
+- **Certificate:** Upload a file that contains the identity's signing certificate (in base64 or PEM format) that you generated by using your CA.
 - **Private Key:** Upload a file that contains the identity's private key (in base64 or PEM format) that you generated by using your CA.